DemaAlejandro/Data-Exploration-and-Analysis-Terrorism-Hotspots/README.md

 ---

 ### 3️⃣ Is the number of incidents and the number of casualties correlated?
-➡️ *Go to section: Incidents vs Casualties*
 - Scatterplot correlation analysis
 - Statistical detection of outliers and anomalies

 ---

 ### 4️⃣ What are the most common methods of attacks?
-➡️ *Go to section: Attack Methods and Tactics*
 - Distribution of attack types
 - Temporal evolution of most common tactics
 - Heatmap of attack types per region